r-dube/solarwinds/docs/_posts/2021-01-06-microsoft-news.md

 #### Dec 31, 2020 [^msft20201231]
 * Declared that the nation-state actor had breached Microsoft's internal systems to the point of viewing Microsoft's code-base(s) using compromised Microsoft-internal accounts

+#### Jan 18, 2021 [^msft20210118]
+* Published a deep dive analysis on the inner workings of SUNBURST (similar to FireEye's analysis)
+* Identified an additional backdoor for Orion but unrelated to SUBURST or UNC2452; it is unclear if this backdoor is the same as SUPERNOVA previously reported by SolarWinds

+#### Jan 20, 2021 [^msft20210120]
+* Documented the handover from SUNBURST (the original malware) to TEARDROP or RAINDROP a secondary malware that eventually loads Cobalt Strike; UNC2452 separated the loading of Cobalt Strike from SUNBURST (and Orion) to reduce the probability of a defender detecting SUNBURST

 ### References
 [^msft20201213]: [https://msrc-blog.microsoft.com/2020/12/13/customer-guidance-on-recent-nation-state-cyber-attacks/](https://msrc-blog.microsoft.com/2020/12/13/customer-guidance-on-recent-nation-state-cyber-attacks/)